Kurromori/Zomboid-Auto-Restart-Linux/README.md

  - My scripts
  - Screen
 ## Tutorial
+- Add [Udderly Up To Date](https://steamcommunity.com/sharedfiles/filedetails/?id=2844315442) to the mods.

 - Place both the auto-restart.sh and start-server.sh to anywhere you want.
 Open up the (start-server.sh) script and modify it.
 Change the directory to where your project zomboid server (start-server.sh) is located and the servername to the name you want.
 This provides an easy execution when trying to start or restarting the server.